DanielSands3/ticket-lifecycle/README.md

 <img width="446" alt="image" src="https://github.com/user-attachments/assets/1b97d482-8493-484c-9c3c-a8c04467b713" />
 </p>
 <p>
 Here, the ticket is assigned to Helpdesk Agent John by default.
-John makes note of the issue and elaborates further before assigning the ticket to Jane, a designated member of the Online Banking Team.</p>
+John makes note of the issue and determines an SLA of Sev-A before assigning the ticket to Jane, a designated member of the Online Banking Team.</p>
 <br />

 <p>